JerBouma/jerbouma.github.io/index.md

 redirect_from:
   - /about
 classes: wide-sidebar
+title: About Me
 layout: home
-title: About Me
-description: I'm Jeroen Bouma, a Financial Risk Analyst at A.S.R and Python Enthusiast.
+excerpt: I'm Jeroen Bouma, a Financial Risk Analyst at A.S.R and Python Enthusiast.
 This website is dedicated to my open-source Python projects, resume and more.
 ---

 ![Bio Image](/assets/images/default/bio-photo.jpg){: .about-bio-image .display-about-bio-image}